openstack-infra/system-config/doc/source/third_party.rst

 You can view a list of current 3rd party testing accounts and the relevant contact information for each account in the `Gerrit group for 3rd party testing <https://review.openstack.org/#/admin/groups/270,members>`_ (you must be signed in to Gerrit to view this page).
+All accounts must have a wikipage entry `on this page <https://wiki.openstack.org/wiki/ThirdPartySystems>_`.
+Details are below under Requirements.

 Requirements
 ------------